 The ritornello theme is an odd one consisting of rolling semi-quavers punctuated by a ‘stretching’ figure of two quavers.
 The first of these has a predominantly falling direction, later (from bar 9) to be reversed almost as if to suggest that the planted seed of joy has taken root and begun to grow.

 The quaver idea suggests a hiatus, a possible catching of the breath, appropriate to the text.
 Bach has done his best to make this movement as positive and cheerful as possible for reasons suggested above.
 But the image remains of planting joy within a heart that is morose and sick in spirit, and gentle reminders of human sadness are entirely commensurate with the text.

-Despite the need for musical uplift Bach does his best to ensure that the image of the faltering human spirit is noticeable in the middle section where it becomes more the central focus.
-The fears of the timorous soul are strikingly expressed in the convoluted melisma of bars 32-33 and those on----Kranken and wanke----emphasise the notions of suffering and vacillation that the words convey.
+Despite the need for musical uplift Bach does his best to ensure that the image of the faltering human spirit is pictured in the middle section where it becomes more the central focus.
+The fears of the timorous soul are strikingly expressed in the convoluted melisma of bars 32-33, and those on----Kranken and wanke----emphasise the notions of suffering and vacillation that these words convey.